George2Times/Gra_RPG/README.md

 Instructions
 ------------

-Use the left and right arrows to move.
+Use W/A/S/D to move.
+Use F1 to change stats.
+Use ESC to exit.